Q&A

 What’s the dress code?

-Black-tie attire.
-We kindly ask gentlemen to wear a black suit, white shirt, and bowtie, and ladies to wear an evening gown.
+We kindly ask gentlemen to wear a black tuxedo or formal suit, a white dress shirt, and a black bowtie, and ladies to wear a floor-length gown.

 Please keep the tropical climate in mind — cocktail hour will be held outdoors, with the ceremony and reception indoors.